khavernathy/mcmd/README.md

 -> MC: got polarization working but:<br />
 &emsp;-> 4x slower than mpmc. (def. need to make pair lists)<br />
 &emsp;-> Non-periodic energy is super low. (high magnitude, negative).
 Thole field for no PBC may be issue.<br />
--> MC: make pair lists for MC to run faster AND to do stuff like pressure calculation in MD. <br />
--> MD: Emergent pressure seems large..
-(Frenkel method p.84)<br />
 -> MD: Use GPU for MD force calculations? (add option)<br />
 -> MC: Use GPU for polarization routine (later)<br />
 -> MC: Implement Phast2 model?<br />